mfruehmann-tgm/toolkit/README.md

 verifies the Files and builds/installs the packages.

 ## condu
-It's just cuntinous du (disk usage)
+It's just continous du (disk usage)

 ## smv
 It is like scp but it removes the file after copying was scuccessful.